bernhardAxonIvy/doc/source/designer-guide/how-to/miscellaneous.rst

 System Events
 -------------

-Axon Ivy offers the concept of system events, which can be understood as messages that are broadcasted across the Axon Ivy installation.
-While Axon Ivy itself (e.g. the workflow subsystem) generates events that interested participants may subscribe to (e.g. to be informed when a case is created or finished), it is also possible for implementors to define their own events and to broadcast them to any component that
+|axon-ivy| offers the concept of system events, which can be understood as
+messages that are broadcasted across the |axon-ivy| installation.
+While
+|axon-ivy| itself (e.g. the workflow subsystem) generates events that
+interested participants may subscribe to (e.g. to be informed when a case is created or finished), it is also possible for implementors to define their own events and to broadcast them to any component that